 Playtime is more than just having fun and building creativity (although that is also a critical skill).
 Playing games can also help them grow in other areas, like performing activities that help your child develop motor skills.

-Read on to learn what you can do to help your child progress their motor skills.
+Read on to learn what you can do to help your child progress in their small motor skills.

-Motor skills refer to a child’s ability to move and touch their surroundings.
+Small motor skills refer to a child’s ability to move and touch their surroundings especially by isolating smaller body parts.
 This can be movement in the toes, hands, wrists, and more.

 When a child develops motor skills, they strengthen their bones and muscles.
 These skills are important to help them build and maintain a healthy body as they grow.